nhsevidence/ld-devenv/README.md

 ## Important points

 Dont forget to set your git config user and email!
+You will want to fix redraw issues if you encounter the screen not updating properly (see section below).

+## Fixing redraw issues
+Within ubuntu press the launch command button at the top left of the task bar (in its original position).
+Then type 'cssm' to launch the Compiz Config Settings manager.
+Click on 'Utility' -> 'WorkArounds' (click the label here) -> 'Force full screen redraws on repaint'.
+No need save, just close the window.
+Redraws should be fixed.

 ### Troubleshooting